fluidware/fluidsurveys-docs/chapters/Invite/index.rst

 	* - Contact Lists
 	  - Add a new, or old list to the email
 	* - Search
-	  - If a large amount of recipeents was added, and it was found out later that one was added in error, it is possible to use the "Search" feature to find said individual, and remove them from the intended audience
+	  - If a large amount of recipients was added, and it was found out later that one was added in error, it is possible to use the "Search" feature to find said individual, and remove them from the intended audience
 	* - Actions
 	  - Using the current "Recipients" List, it is possible to "Export Selected Contacts" (For external use), or "Delete selected contacts" (People added in error)